 We recently had a family outing picking apples at a beautiful, organic orchard.
 We were greeted by an older couple who have been this orchard’s loving caretakers.
 Their weathered faces were aglow with robust health and the gentleness that comes from a life lived in harmony with nature.

-This couple gave us our empty bags, and with anticipation we made our way up the hill to the orchard’s entrance.
+This couple gave us empty bags, and with anticipation we made our way up the hill to the orchard’s entrance.
 As we opened the gate, I could smell the fragrance of the ripe apples in the air.
 It was the simplest of pleasures, yet completely satisfying!

-As I lost myself in the finding of apples that were ripe and ready to be picked, I tapped into the pure joy of receiving bounty straight from the source.
+As I lost myself in finding apples that were ripe and ready to be picked, I tapped into the pure joy of receiving bounty straight from the source.
 It was intoxicating to behold the abundant generosity of Mother Nature.
 Very naturally, my heart filled with gratitude.

 I have noticed that gratitude comes when I recognize all that I am constantly being given.
 And my growing ability to perceive this truth is the Guru’s gift to me.
-So, during this time of Thanksgiving, I want to thank you, Gurumayi, with a deeply grateful heart, for teaching me how to experience the divinity within and all around me.
-In giving me this, you have given me everything.